 Getting to Cala Agulla by boat

-Cala Agulla beach has several beach bars on the sand where you can buy drinks or ice creams and a restaurant service on the beach, Paraiso de Barbassa, where you can have lunch for about 20€ per person.
+The beach has several beach bars on the sand where you can buy drinks or ice creams and a restaurant in Cala Agulla at the foot of the beach, Paraiso de Barbassa, where you can have lunch for around 20€ per person.

 Due to its location, the type of food you will find is centred on fish dishes, other simple dishes and Mallorcan specialities.